Our first ever Sketch plugin aims to save interface designers valuable time.

 You can still customise the designs to fit your own needs, of course.
 But the kits give you a huge advantage, letting you start from an elegant and functional design instead of a blank page.

-Similarly, you can design mobile apps much more quickly by using the fabulous mobile UI kits available within the Envato Elements Sketch plugin.
+Similarly, you can design mobile apps much more quickly by using the trending mobile UI kits available within the Envato Elements Sketch plugin.

 Just import some of these creatively designed dashboards, menus, settings pages, login screens, and more.
 Then you can get to work on making them your own.